 While we don’t know exactly what December will look like this year as a result of the COVID-19 pandemic, we do know that Santa Claus will still play a major part in helping to spread joy to people all over the world.
+In fact, over 150 Santas are available for virtual events on The Bash, ready and waiting to be booked for celebrations.

 Read on to find some tips for spreading holiday cheer this year, including a step-by-step guide for performing virtually and ideas for safe contactless events.